/Blog/Start your business/Low-Risk Business Ideas That Bring Steady Work

 • Equipment or water deliveries: Moving heavy goods within a defined 5-10km radius.

 Route-based work protects your profits.
 When your business stays in one area, your days follow a predictable pattern.
 You aren't stuck on the N1 wondering if the job is worth the petrol; you’re already nearby, and the neighbours are seeing your bakkie every Tuesday.
-That kind of repetition builds trust faster than any Facebook ad ever could.
+That kind of repetition builds trust because people see you showing up in the same area again and again.

 3. Pre-sold services where the money is already decided